 - contact number

 References can't be family members.
 They have to be individuals who have knowledge of your experience and suitability to undertake the responsibilities of caring for children.
+They should have been known to you for at least 2 years.
 At least one of your referees should be your current or most recent employer if possible.
-You need to make your referees aware that we will be contacting them.
+You need to make your referees aware that we will be contacting them by email.